Project-j7/ProjectJ/README.md

 6) Karthikeya K
 7) Srirama Manish K

+Note:
-use 'npm run' in cmd to start both api and client simultaneously.
+1) use 'npm run' in cmd to start both api and client simultaneously.
+2) To run app.py use command 'python app.py' in the cmd.
+3) Always run in this order -> app.py, api, client.